A Thousand Words

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 Jack McCall is a fast-talking literary agent, who can close any deal, any time, any way.
 He has set his sights on New Age guru Dr. Sinja for his own selfish purposes.
 But Dr. Sinja is on to him, and Jack’s life comes unglued after a magical Bodhi tree mysteriously appears in his backyard.
 With every word Jack speaks, a leaf falls from the tree and he realizes that when the last leaf falls, both he and the tree are toast.
 Words have never failed Jack McCall, but now he’s got to stop talking and conjure up some outrageous ways to communicate or he’s a goner.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Eddie Murphy's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure